edora-christiankaaber/eudi-doc-attestation-rulebooks-catalog/rulebooks/social-security/attestation-rulebook-wp6-pda1.md

 In case Emma did not download her PD A1 credential before travelling to Austria or the information in the credential on her wallet is outdated (e.g. the PD A1 was revoked and a new one has been issued), she can just download the latest credential on-site and present it to the financial police and start the verification process again.

 Verification processes may utilize proximity or non-proximity technologies, thereby supporting both offline and online operational contexts.

-*Finally, in this section information about potential transactional data SHALL be defined (see [Topic 20] of Annex 2 of the ARF).*

 ## 5 Trust anchors